|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When you marinate the tuna in this marinade, the citric acid denatures the protein in the fish, which creates the same change in texture as heat cooking.
+When you marinate the tuna in this salsa, the citric acid denatures the protein in the fish, which creates the same change in texture as heat cooking.
 This is the basic concept behind ceviche.
-The lime juice does not necessarily kill bacteria or parasites, so you still want to be sure to use the freshest fish.
+The lime juice does not necessarily kill bacteria or parasites, so you still want to be sure to use the freshest fish posible.
 Ceviche is not recommended for immunocompromised people.

 We recommend using sushi-grade tuna.
 Once ceviche is finished marinating, it should be eaten right away, and not stored.